 Nutrient intakes in foods play an important role in couples’ fertility.
 Based on a famous study called the “fertility diet”, in which it was followed by nearly 18,000 women trying to conceive and were asked to track their nutrition and lifestyle habits over eight years, the results showed that specific eating pattern was associated to lower risk of ovulatory infertility and infertility from other causes.
-Thus, food play a crucial role, as some of the nutrients in food can be helpful for fertility and others can be harmful for health and fertility.
+Thus, food plays a crucial role, as some of the nutrients in food can be helpful for fertility and others can be harmful to health and fertility.

-Protein is made of “building blocks”, called as amino acids.
+Protein is made of “building blocks”, called amino acids.
 Amino acids are called building blocks as they have many important functions in the body, such as muscle growth and repair, building enzymes, blood proteins and hormones.
-As amino acids are the building blocks for cells in the body, it is important to ensure the intake of healthy amounts of protein from variety of sources.
+As amino acids are the building blocks for cells in the body, it is important to ensure the intake of healthy amounts of protein from a variety of sources.

-A study researcher said that, “Protein is essential for good quality embryos and better quality egg”.
+A study researcher said that “Protein is essential for good quality embryos and better quality egg”.
 Previous studies have shown that there was a higher pregnancy rate amongst the high protein eaters rather than those who consumed more carbohydrates and less protein.
-Another Australian study showed that a study conducted on mice taking 25 different diets with various levels or proteins, carbohydrates, fat and calories, showed that, the mice on high protein and low carbohydrate diets had more babies than the others after 15 months.
-Consuming proteins from all groups will help increase the chance of the body to get good quality protein, as there are 22 amino acids within protein.
+Another Australian study showed that a study conducted on mice taking 25 different diets with various levels of proteins, carbohydrates, fat and calories, showed that, the mice on high protein and low carbohydrate diets had more babies than the others after 15 months.
+Consuming proteins from all groups will help increase the chance of the body to get good quality protein, as there are 22 amino acids within a protein.

-ccept and support the fertilised egg.
-During implantation, egg is implanted into the womb and grows rapidly.
+enough nutrients at the lining of the womb so that it is ready for acceptance and support the fertilised egg.
+During implantation, an egg is implanted into the womb and grows rapidly.
 This process relies heavily on the proteins getting into the blood supply in the womb.
-Proteins will also play important role in the development of the foetus’ tissue and bones.
+Proteins will also play an important role in the development of the foetus’ tissue and bones.
 It is strongly recommended that proteins from all groups are being consumed; meat, eggs, nuts, legumes, vegetables, fish, etc. Try to avoid chemicals, or hormones added food, as well as herbicides and pesticides on food.